pocomane/brewed-in-the-apocalypse/bita.md

 like that.

 After the presentation the scenarist will ask to each character one of the following question.
-When all the player answered to one question, the scenarist will do a second round of question.
-At end, each player will respond to two different questions:
+When all the protagonist answered to one question, the scenarist will do a second round of question.
+At end, each protagonist will respond to two different questions:

 - Who of the other character do you better know, and how?